kurt22i/resinefficiency/README.md

 2. In your downloads folder, right click the ZIP, and click Extract All
 3. Navigate inside the "resinefficiency-main" folders
 4. In the address bar (the bar that says something like "Downloads > resinefficiency-main > resinefficiencymain"), type "cmd" and press Enter
-//5.
-Go to https://gcsim.app/db (if you are already familiar with gcsim, skip to step 7)
-//6.
-Use the filters to find the team you play, and click "Load in Simulator" (make sure .. nvm. section for ppl unfamiliar with gcsim coming soon
-7. Paste in the following command: go run . -url=linkhere
+5. Paste in the following command: go run . -url=linkhere
-8. Replace linkhere with the link to your personal sim
+6. Replace linkhere with the link to your personal sim
-9. Press Enter and watch the calc!
+7. Press Enter and watch the calc!
 At default iterations of 10000, it should take about 2 minutes.

-Additional options:
+Additional options:</br>
--i (int) number of iterations per test
+-i (int) number of iterations per test</br>
--halp (bool) if you're getting a zlib error try adding this, the error happens when the linked sim was created on desktop rather than web
+-halp (bool) if you're getting a zlib error try adding this, the error happens when the linked sim was created on desktop rather than web</br>

 contact Kurt#5846 with questions/suggestions/bugs/etc!